 And then – oh my – the Sapeurs!
 Have you ever seen the Guinness ad?
 It’s perfect!
 Congolese dandies parading the streets with their exquisite outfits and dance and joie de vivre!
 Go out to one of their clubs and see them in the streets.
 Extraordinary!

 This journey in Odzala was extraordinary, amazing, and it is a must for those who yearn for adventure and don’t want to trammel the well-worn tourist trail.
 I know that should you travel, you too will feel that it was a complete privilege to witness this pristine region filled with beautiful wildlife.
-Contact me here to discuss your dream gorilla trekking safari!
+Contact me here if you would like more information on gorilla trekking safaris.

 Images kindly supplied by and copyright to: